Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Background

 \subsection{Language model pre-training and the Masked Language Model}

-Language model pre-training aims at learning language representations that are useful across tasks, \ie pre-training allows for a model to be better initialized for quick fine-tuning (while avoiding overfitting) to specific downstream tasks.
-With pre-training, TLMs learn language representations based on the supervision provided by one or more pre-training tasks.
-A pre-training task is a self-supervised task whose labels are generated automatically.
-Two popular objectives for TLM pre-training are the Masked Language Model (MLM) and Next Sentence Prediction (NSP).

-We focus on MLM pre-training, as initially proposed by~\citet{bert}, and implemented by many others~\cite{roberta,kalyan2021ammus}.
-MLMs learn by taking an input sequence of words, where a random sample of the tokens is replaced with the special token $[MASK]$, and learning to predict them. \Ie for a given input sequence (with special tokens delimiting them)
+Pre-training enables learning representations that generalize across tasks, \ie it allows for a language model to be better initialized for quick fine-tuning (while avoiding overfitting) to downstream tasks.
+TLMs learn language representations in pre-training based on one (or more) self-supervised task.
+Two popular pre-training objectives are Masked Language Model (MLM) and Next Sentence Prediction (NSP)~\citep{bert}.
+We focus on MLM pre-training as in~\citep{bert,roberta}; where for an input sequence of words or tokens, a random sample of the tokens is replaced with the $[MASK]$ token, and the goal is to predict them.